ALL HIKERS

 5-5-2026

 Richard Erbe and I move about half-way up the LCR until we are directly across from Ben Beamer's rock cabin.
 Ben Beamer was a prospector in the late 1800s.
-It is hard to believe that he lived alone in that one-room cabin.
+It is hard to believe that he lived alone in that one-room rock cabin.
 He is one of the few Grand Canyon historical people for whom there is no known picture.
 After about an hour and a half we go back to the boat.
 There sure are lots of rafts tied up here.
 Obviously, this is a very popular place.

 Ben Beamer's rock cabin